Go to Trustees

 by

-David Goldston was most recently the Director of the MIT Washington Office from 2017 – 2025.
-Prior to that, he was the Director of Government Affairs at the Natural Resources Defense Council (NRDC), a leading environmental group, for eight years, where he helped shape NRDC’s federal political strategy, policies and communications.
-Before that, he spent more than 20 years on Capitol Hill in Washington, working primarily on science policy and environmental policy.
-He was Chief of Staff of the House Committee on Science from 2001 through 2006.
-After retiring from government service, Goldston was a visiting lecturer at Princeton University’s Woodrow Wilson School of Public and International Affairs in 2007 and at the Harvard University Center for the Environment in 2008 and 2009.
+David Goldston served as Director of the MIT Washington Office from May 2017 until retiring from the position in May 2025.
+In that role, he directed MIT’s federal relations and helped faculty bring their insights to policymakers.
+For the eight prior years, he was the Director of Government Affairs at the Natural Resources Defense Council (NRDC), a leading environmental group, where he helped shape NRDC’s federal political strategy, policies and communications.
+He came to NRDC after spending more than 20 years on Capitol Hill, working primarily on science policy and environmental policy.
+He was Chief of Staff of the U.S. House Committee on Science from 2001 through 2006.